The First Week of First Grade – Activities and More!

 But alas, we are still trucking along!
 Here’s some of the fun we had this week:

 The first day of school we took out some buttons and starting graphing.
 It gave me some time to get paperwork sorted through and also let me see who could sort and follow directions easily.
-I offered this graph up on my blog for free last year!
+I offered this graph up on my blog for free here!

 We read The Kissing Hand and talked about our 1st day of school feelings.
 They ranged from happy and excited all the way to scared and “really mad.”
 Craft idea from Kindergarten Days.
 These little racoons and sentence stems will be the first student decor up on our big, blank walls!